ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Surgery to lower cancer risk

-When there is a BRCA1 or BRCA2 genetic mutation present, which substantially increase the risk of breast cancer, preventive removal of the breasts may be considered.
+When there is a BRCA1 or BRCA2 genetic mutation present, which substantially increases the risk of breast cancer, preventive removal of the breasts may be considered.
 This procedure is called a prophylactic mastectomy.
 It appears to reduce the risk of developing breast cancer by at least 90% to 95%.
 People with these genetic mutations should also consider the preventive removal of the ovaries and fallopian tubes, called a prophylactic salpingo-oophorectomy.
 This procedure can reduce the risk of developing ovarian cancer, and possibly breast cancer, by stopping the ovaries from making estrogen.
 When considering having these procedures, it is important to talk with your doctor about possible physical and emotional side effects.

 Drugs to lower cancer risk